 We are a CredAbility Verified Accessible venue

 The Utilita Arena accepts the Access Card.
-The card has been designed by CredAbility to easily and discreetly let businesses know the specific needs of disabled visitors.
+The card has been designed by CredAbility to easily and discreetly let businesses know the specific needs of visitors with access issues.
 It translates a person’s disability / impairment into symbols which highlight the barriers they face and the reasonable adjustments they might need.

 Nimbus Disability created the Access Card and its associated Quality Assurance Scheme CredAbility

 More information on the AccessCard can be found here.
 The card costs £15 for 3 years.
 Apply for a card here.

 The Arena is working with Attitude is Everything, which is an organisation that supports the music industry to make live music events more accessible.
 We have achieved a bronze award and will continue to support the organisation, improving access to live music for people with disabilities.